sematext/docs/docs/logagent/config-file.md

 title: Logagent Configuration File
 description: YAML config files for Logagent, light-weight log shipper with out of the box and extensible log parsing, on-disk buffering, secure transport, bulk indexing to Elasticsearch and Sematext logs management platform.
-Define log parser pattern loading and definitions and ship your logs to Elasticsearch or to rtail for real-time log view
+Define log parser pattern loading and definitions and ship your logs to Elasticsearch or Sematext Cloud for real-time log view.

 ## Config File